Exhibition extended until April 6, 2026!

-The exhibition, hosted at Palazzo Zuckermann from November 29, 2025 to March 1, 2026, was made possible thanks to the contribution of the Padua and Rovigo Savings Bank Foundation and the sponsorship of the Department of Cultural Heritage of the University of Padua.
+The exhibition, hosted at Palazzo Zuckermann from November 29, 2025, to April 6, 2026, was realized with the support of the Cassa di Risparmio di Padova e Rovigo Foundation and the sponsorship of the Department of Cultural Heritage of the University of Padua.

-The exhibition, held at the Museum of Applied Arts, showcases the famous bronze sculptures with which Vanzelli participated since the 1950s in significant events such as the Triveneto Art Biennial, the International Bronze Prize, and the Gubbio Metal Biennial.
+The route, hosted at the Museum of Applied Arts, presents the famous bronze sculptures with which Vanzelli participated since the 1950s in significant events such as the Triveneto Art Biennale, the International Prize for Small Bronze and the Gubbio Metal Biennale.

-Alongside the most well-known works, the exhibition highlights for the first time a less-known body of work created by the sculptor between the 1950s and 1960s, a period when Vanzelli was still closely connected to the “Pietro Selvatico” Art Institute in Padua, where he trained and taught engraving and repousse.
+Alongside the best-known works, the exhibition highlights for the first time a production that is still little known today, created by the sculptor between the 1950s and 1960s, a period in which Vanzelli was still strongly tied to the “Pietro Selvatico” Art Institute in Padua, where he had trained and where he taught engraving and chasing.

-The exhibition is completed by works from the 1980s and 1990s, during which the sculptor gradually abandoned bronze to devote himself to “poor” materials such as wood, lead, silver, and wax, giving rise to a new cycle of wall works still based on three-dimensionality and geometric rigor.
+Completing the journey are works from the 1980s and 1990s, in which the sculptor gradually abandoned bronze to dedicate himself to “poor” materials such as wood, lead, silver, and wax, giving rise to a new cycle of wall works still based on three-dimensionality and geometric rigor.

-Accompanying the retrospective is a documentary film by Pierantonio Tanzola that reconstructs the artistic and human story of the author, offering the public an additional and unprecedented tool for in-depth exploration.
+Accompanying the retrospective is a docufilm by Pierantonio Tanzola that reconstructs the artistic and human story of the author, offering the public an additional and unprecedented tool for in-depth understanding.

 Information